valeoai/blog/_posts/2022-06-14-valeoai-at-cvpr-2022.md

 ![slidr_overview]({{ site.baseurl }}/images/posts/2022_cvpr/SLidR_overview_2.png){:height="100%" width="100%"}
-<div class="caption">The similarity between a query point's features (in red) and all other Lidar points is shown, to assert the quality of the learned representation.
-Colorscale goes from purple to yellow.</div>
+<div class="caption">Synchronized Lidar and Camera frames are encoded through two modality-specific features extractors.
+The camera backbone has pre-trained weights obtained with no annotations (e.g. with MoCo v2 {% cite chen2020improved %}).
+Features are pooled at a pseudo-object level using image superpixels, and contrasted between both modalities</div>

 A key ingredient of our method is the use of superpixels which are used to pool 3D point features and 2D pixel features in visually similar regions.
 We then train a 3D network on the self-supervised task of matching these pooled point features with the corresponding pooled image pixel features.
 Extensive experiments on autonomous driving datasets demonstrate the ability of our image-to-Lidar distillation strategy to produce 3D representations that transfer well on semantic segmentation and object detection tasks.

 ![slidr_results]({{ site.baseurl }}/images/posts/2022_cvpr/SLidR_results.jpg){:height="100%" width="100%"}
-<div class="caption">Sequences of raw radar tensors are aggregated and used as input for our multi-view architecture to segment semantically range-angle and range-Doppler views simultaneously.
+<div class="caption">The similarity between a query point's features (in red) and all other Lidar points is shown, to assert the quality of the learned representation.
+Colorscale goes from purple to yellow.
 </div>

 With our pre-training, a Lidar network can learn features that are mostly consistent within an object class.
 This first step can greatly improve data annotation efficiency, both in semantic segmentation and object detection, and is even applicable in a cross-datasets setup.